 Maps are often seen as purely functional: open an app, get directions and then close it out.
 Done.

-While apps and touchscreen devices have recently become go-to methods for navigation, one artist has created a legacy by providing a different path — and one with a more human touch.
+While apps and smartphones have become go-to methods for navigation, one artist has created a legacy by providing a different path – and one with a more human touch.

 Creating a legend